 While this definition barely holds merit, it doesn’t capture everything there is to know about public speaking.

 For instance, did you know there are four types of public speaking activities?

-Did you know that for you to become an excellent speaker, you should know these types of public speaking like the back of your hand?
+Did you know that for you to become an excellent speaker, you should know these types like the back of your hand?

 If you did, that’s great!
 You’re well on your way to becoming the next Steve Jobs (or whatever public speaking idol you have in mind).

 And if you didn’t, then no worries.
 In this post, I’m going to cover what public speaking is, the four different types of public speaking activities, and how you can use them to your advantage.

 I have yet to find a solid definition for this, so I’m going to go ahead and make my own.

 Public speaking is the process of transferring information from a speaker to an audience, all through an instilled methodology.

 The last part of the definition is what brings this definition home; the “methodology” I’m referring to correlates to the different types of public speaking.